 Because the preview build comes without tutorials, and, judging by this roadmap, it may be some time before instructional missions grace the Early Access version due on November 12, the mixture of bafflement and captivation I’ve experienced over the last few days, could well be the lot of many new Sea Power players in coming months.

-While SP’s UI and controls need little elucidation, unless you’re a seasoned Harpooner, Cold Waters fiend, or Command: Modern Operations practitioner, using the game’s myriad sensors, weapons, and weapon platforms, sagely is going to prove tricky.
+While SP’s UI and controls need little elucidation, unless you’re a seasoned Harpooner, Cold Waters fiend, or Command: Modern Operations practitioner, using the game’s myriad sensors, weapons, and weapon platforms sagely is going to prove tricky.

-If I’m honest, the two clear-cut victories I’ve managed to secure thus far, probably owed as much to luck than informed decision-making.
+If I’m honest, the two clear-cut victories I’ve managed to secure thus far, probably owed as much to luck as informed decision-making.
 The Alfa class sub I sent to the bottom on Wednesday, succumbed to doggedness and shoals of Mark 48 torpedoes rather than anything resembling cunning.
 Was I maneuvering wisely and employing USS Baltimore’s sophisticated sonar apparatus, and noisemakers, optimally?
 Probably not.

 Kirpan, the Royal Navy hand-me-down I trashed with gun fire before bedtime yesterday night, was vanquished by a player who simply reacted to incoming fire by right-clicking the chart icon that was the likeliest source of that fire.
 Hardly a Nelsonian triumph.